 In the Lifetime of the Buddha

 The ascetic with the pet elephant was an earlier birth of a disobedient and impatient disciple of the Buddha who tended to ignore the instruction of his teachers and fellow disciples.
-The Buddha told him this story of his past so he knew his failure to follow advice had once led to his death.
+The Buddha told him this story of his past so he knew that his failure to follow advice had once led to his death.